rgilks/geno-1/docs/SPEC.md

 **Key Responsibilities:**

-- Maintain **multiple voices/instruments**: e.g., Voice A, Voice B, Voice C (the exact number can be tuned – for instance 3 or 4 voices to start).
-Each voice can have a distinct timbre (sound texture) and role (for example, one could play bass notes, another a melody, another a harmony/pad).
+- Maintain **three voices** with distinct timbres (sine/saw/triangle) and roles (bass/mid/high).
-- **Generative Music Algorithm:** Implement a system that generates note sequences for each voice.
-Possible approaches include:
+- **Generative Music Algorithm:** Eighth-note grid scheduler per voice with probabilities, scale-constrained pitches (default C major pentatonic), and per-voice octave ranges; reseeding randomizes sequences.

   - _Random within constraints:_ e.g., define a musical scale (set of allowed pitches) and have each voice pick random notes from that scale.
 Ensure some rhythmic structure (like a fixed tempo and grid, e.g., 120 BPM with 8 beats per measure, etc., then randomly decide to play or not play a note on each subdivision for a pattern).
   - _Algorithmic composition:_ for more interesting output, techniques like Markov chains, cellular automata, or simple procedural rules can be used to vary the melody.
 However, initially a simpler random or loop-based pattern generator can be sufficient.